mr91i/envos/README.md

 ## Features

 - Temperature structure is calculated consistently with the density structure given by user.
-- Calculation of temperature structure and sysnthetic observation is done by RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/)), which is commonly used in astronpmical studies.
+- Calculation of temperature structure and sysnthetic observation is done by RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/)), which is commonly used in astronomical studies.
 - All source codes are written in Python3.